 Request Books: Boley, Watzek, Summit, and Interlibrary Loan

-Beginning August 17, students may once again request books from the Boley Law Library, Watzek Library, our Summit partners, and via Interlibrary Loan.
+Students, staff, and faculty may request books from the Boley Law Library, Watzek Library, our Summit partners, and via Interlibrary Loan.
 As always, start with the Primo Catalog, and if you have any questions or could use a hand contact a research librarian via chat, zoom, email, or phone.
 And, in a change from past practice, all of your holds will be waiting on our new open-pickup shelves across from the circulation desk.
 Grab your book and check it out at our kiosk or on the self-checkout app.
 Easy peasy.

 Are you a remote-only student?
 If you cannot come to campus let us know and we will work with you on getting your research materials to you, digitally when we can, by delivery or mail when only analog will do.